Working Filesystems¶

 marie@login$ df

-, which is also able to report space usage
+Alternatively, you can use the command findmnt, which is also able to report space usage

-by adding the parameter -D
+by adding the parameter -D:

 marie@login$ findmnt -D

-to specify the filesystem type or the parameter -o
+Optionally, you can use the parameter -t to specify the filesystem type or the parameter -o to

 alter the output.